delegateas/DataModelViewer/README.md

 ```
 openssl rand -base64 32
 ```

+## Running it
+Generate data by running the Generator project from Visual Studio.
+Afterwards go into the Website folder from VS Code and open the terminal.
+If this the first time running it, type `npm install`.
+Start the website on localhost by running `npm run dev`.

 # Setting in pipeline
 You do not need to clone this repository to use it.
 From Azure Devops you can setup a pipeline from a GitHub repository.
 Point it to this one.